klncgty/Project_BEAM/README.md

 # Project BEAM

-In this project, we guide you through the process of converting PDF files to JSON format, performing data retrieval using Ragie.ai, and implementing similar operations locally.
+In this project, i guide you through the process of converting PDF files to JSON format, performing data retrieval using Ragie.ai, and implementing similar operations locally.
 Below are the key steps and processes involved.

 ## 📝 PDF to JSON Conversion